mkdocstrings/griffe/docs/insiders/index.md

   [^1]:
     In general, every new feature is first exclusively released to sponsors, but sometimes upstream dependencies enhance
-    existing features that must be supported by *griffe*.
+    existing features that must be supported by *Griffe*.

 Every feature is tied to a [funding goal][funding] in monthly subscriptions.
-When a funding goal is hit, the features that are tied to it are merged back into *griffe* and released for general availability, making them available to all users.
+When a funding goal is hit, the features that are tied to it are merged back into *Griffe* and released for general availability, making them available to all users.
 Bugfixes are always released in tandem.

 Sponsorships start as low as [**$10 a month**][sponsors].[^2]